Jahmilli/helps/README.md

 The two proxy hosts are:
 - http://localhost:8882 (Stubby)
 - http://localhost:3001 (helps-backend)
 In the package.json, you should see one of the proxy configurations, to change it just replace the port with the alternative.
-Then rerun the development environment.
+Then restart the development environment (Ie if changed to point to helps-backend run `yarn run start`).

 If you have any issues, please ask someone in the group :)